 Follow us for updates on Twitter: twitter.com/FRC_LAW.

-If you purchased First American Financial securities during the Class Period, you may move the Court no later than December 24, 2020 to ask the Court to appoint you as lead plaintiff.
-To be a member of the Class you need not take any action at this time; you may retain counsel of your choice or take no action and remain an absent member of the Class.
-If you purchased First American Financial securities, have information or would like to learn more about these claims, or have any questions concerning this announcement or your rights or interests with respect to these matters, please contact Frank R. Cruz, of The Law Offices of Frank R. Cruz, 1999 Avenue of the Stars, Suite 1100, Los Angeles, California 90067 at 310-914-5007, by email to email@example.com, or visit our website at www.frankcruzlaw.com.
+If you purchased or otherwise acquired Cassava securities during the Class Period, you may move the Court no later than October 26, 2021 to request appointment as lead plaintiff in this putative class action lawsuit.
+To be a member of the class action you need not take any action at this time; you may retain counsel of your choice or take no action and remain an absent member of the class action.
+If you wish to learn more about this class action, or if you have any questions concerning this announcement or your rights or interests with respect to the pending class action lawsuit, please contact Frank R. Cruz, of The Law Offices of Frank R. Cruz, 1999 Avenue of the Stars, Suite 1100, Los Angeles, California 90067 at 310-914-5007, by email to email@example.com, or visit our website at www.frankcruzlaw.com.
 If you inquire by email please include your mailing address, telephone number, and number of shares purchased.